Patellofemoral pain syndrome

 • The RICE method: A simple self-care technique involving rest, ice, compression and elevation.
 By applying ice to the affected area and taking plenty of rest, you'll usually see some improvements in your knee pain.

-• Reduce activity levels: While it's not necessary to stop exercising altogether, it's a good idea to reduce the amount of exercise you're doing.
-You should look to avoid certain movements that put excessive pressure on the knee joint, such as lunging and deep squatting.
+• Reduced activity levels including avoiding certain movements that put excessive pressure on the knee joint, such as lunging and deep squatting.

+At HCA UK, our specialist physiotherapists will look at the root cause of your knee pain and recommend specific exercises to improve your range of movement, strength and endurance.
 You may be prescribed exercises to strengthen the muscles surrounding your knees and hips or improve the flexibility of your hamstring, calf and quad.
 It might be a combination of both.
+This may include a phased return to sport and regular outpatient appointments.

-Unfortunately, there isn't a quick fix for PFPS as you'll need to build up strength and flexibility in the surrounding muscles to alleviate your symptoms.
+Unfortunately, there isn't a quick fix for patellofemoral pain syndrome as you'll need to build up strength and flexibility in the surrounding muscles to alleviate your symptoms.
 It usually takes around six weeks to recover with non-surgical PFPS knee treatment.
 To maintain strength and flexibility in your knee joint, you'll usually have to continue your physiotherapy exercises to ensure your PFPS doesn't come back.

 In the unlikely event you need surgery for your patellofemoral pain syndrome, the recovery can be much longer.
 In some cases, it'll take several months and it's important to continue your physio post-surgery to get the best results.